Mari-Bezobiuk/Mari-Bezobiuk.github.io/index.md

 terms of a formal model.
 A use case is intended to provide sufficient detail for it to be understood on its own.

+Template for use case:

 - Title: "goal the use case is trying to satisfy"
 - Main Success Scenario: numbered list of steps
-   -Step: "a simple statement of the interaction between the actor and a system"
+  - Step: "a simple statement of the interaction between the actor and a system"
 - Extensions: separately numbered lists, one per Extension
-   -Extension: "a condition that results in different interactions from .. the main success scenario".
+  - Extension: "a condition that results in different interactions from .. the main success scenario".
 An extension from main step 3 is numbered 3a, etc.

 Or
-'''

 - Title (goal)
 - Primary Actor
 - Scope
 - Level
 - (Story): the body of the use case is simply a paragraph or two of text, informally describing what happens.

-'''
+We can highlight such types of use cases:

 - System use cases specify the requirements of a system to be developed.
 - Business use cases focus on a business organisation instead of a software